heroku/kafka-message-waterfall/README.md

 ## kafka-tweet-consumer

-A simple app that streams tweets containing a specified set of keywords to web browser clients.
+A simple app that streams Kafka messages down a web page.

-Keywords are specified in the kafka-tweets app.
-They are read from a Kafka topic named 'test' from the 0th (zeroth) partition in that topic.

 #### Development Setup
 ```shell